lawnjelly/godot-lportal/README.md

 # godot-lportal
 Portal rendering / Occlusion culling module for Godot 3.2\
+You can now also use LPortal in single room mode to speed up culling in levels that have not been divided into rooms / portals!\
 Note that this is a _Work in progress_.
 It is recommended to wait for a first release.

 ![plane_lines](images/lportal_boxrooms3.jpg)